vicsharp-shibusa/kyna/docs/README.md

 The `images` directory contains the images embedded in the markdown files.

-Hopefully file names are self explanatory.
+Hopefully, file names are self explanatory.